liesnikov/extensible-elaborator/slides/main.md

 \faceA Not yet, but I'll make it modular so I can build it step by step!

 \pause \raggedleft
 But we want the core to be stable!
-Figuring it out is hard enough \faceB
+Building it out is hard enough \faceB

 \pause \raggedright
-\faceA Then we'll fix the core language but make the elaborator modular!
+\faceA Then we'll fix the core language but make the surface modular!

 ## Elaborator under attack